 The UNCSA Archives serves as the institutional memory of the University, collecting records of enduring historical value dating from its founding in 1963 to the present.
-The holdings of the Archives include minutes, reports, departmental files, personal and official correspondence, publications, posters, sound and video recordings, programs, and photographic materials, among others.
+The holdings of the Archives include sound and video recordings, performance programs, photographs, posters, departmental files, correspondence, and publications.

 (Campus concept sketch, October 1966.
 Sketch by Sanford Hirshen and Slim Van der Ryn, architects.
 Photograph Collection, UNCSA Archives, University of North Carolina School of the Arts.)